What Does “Refugee” Mean?

 Delegates at the 1951 Convention Relating to the Status of Refugees (courtesy UN Archives)

 1951: The United Nations Convention Relating to the Status of Refugees was created.
 It was an international agreement that defined who was a refugee and the protocols that guided the relationship between refugees and their host nations.
 It entered into force in 1954 to deal with Second World War refugees and Displaced Persons, and expanded in 1967 to include refugees from other parts of the world facing a broader range of social, economic, political and religious afflictions.
-Unlike the United States, Canada signed both treaties.
+Canada signed both treaties.
 In the end, the United Nations determined a refugee to be a person with a “fear of being persecuted for reasons of race, religion, nationality, membership in a particular social group or political opinion.”

 1960 – 1969